 Is a spouse entitled to property owned by the other before marriage?

 All property acquired during the marriage is considered eligible for distribution during the divorce.
 Anything obtained prior to the marriage is generally considered separate property under New York law.
-This means that if you acquired any property prior to your marriage, your spouse is probably not entitled to include that asset in the valuation of your joint property.
+This means that if you or your spouse came into the marriage with any assets, it is unlikely that they will be included in the valuation of your joint property.

 Assets obtained prior to the marriage are not the only property that can be considered separate property.
-Property obtained through inheritance or through a gift from someone other than your spouse is treated as separate, rather than marital property.
+Property obtained through inheritance or through a gift from someone other than your spouse is treated as separate property as well.

-An exception to the rules for separate property applies if marital funds were combined with separate funds, in an account for example.
-When funds were comingled in this way, the separate property claim may be lost.
+Exceptions to the rules for separate property apply if marital funds were combined with separate funds, in an account for example.
+When funds were commingled in this way, the separate property claim may be lost.
+Additionally, if separate property increases in value due to efforts of one or both spouses during the marriage (such as when renovations are made to a pre-marital home), that increase in value may be seen as marital property.
 If you are uncertain whether a particular asset will be considered separate property or marital property, you should consult with an attorney.

 How a Divorce Team Can Help